LSEG-API-Samples/Example.DataLibrary.Python.Docker/README.md

-# How to Run Data Library for Python in Docker
+# How to Run Data Library for Python in Containerization tool

+- Last update: November 2025
+- Environment: Any with Python support
+- Compiler: Python
+- Prerequisite: Delivery Platform (RDP) Access Credentials

 ## Overview